Unidata/netcdf-c/docs/attribute_conventions.md

 <p>

+> Generic applications often need to write a value to represent undefined or missing values.
+The fill value provides an appropriate value for this purpose because it is normally outside the valid range and therefore treated as missing when read by generic applications.
+It is legal (but not recommended) for the fill value to be within the valid range.

-> Note that if you change the value of this attribute, the changed value applies only to subsequent writes; previously written data are not changed.
+> **Note that if you change the value of this attribute, the changed value applies only to subsequent writes; previously written data are not changed.**

 `missing_value`